k98kurz/bookchain/asyncql_dox.md

 #### Properties

 - tx_ids: A list of transaction IDs.
+Setting causes the ids to be sorted, then combined into a Merkle Tree, the root of which is used to set `self.tx_root`.
 - balances: A dict mapping account IDs to tuple[EntryType, int] balances.
 - tree: A merkle tree of the transaction IDs.
-- transactions: The related Transactions.
+- ledger: The related Ledger.
 Setting raises TypeError if the precondition check fails.
-- ledger: The related Ledger.
+- transactions: The related Transactions.
 Setting raises TypeError if the precondition check fails.
 - parent: The related TxRollup.
 Setting raises TypeError if the precondition check fails.
 - child: The related TxRollup.
 Setting raises TypeError if the precondition